DigiLive/mushroom-strategy/.github/PULL_REQUEST_TEMPLATE.md

 ## Impact

 [Discuss the impact of your changes on the project.
-This might include effects on performance, new dependencies, or changes in behaviour.]
+This might include effects on performance, new dependencies, or changes in behavior.]

 ## Additional Information